gitjps/docker101/lab2.md

 # Step 4: Push to a central registry

-1. Navigate to https://hub.docker.com and create an account if you haven't already
+1. Navigate to https://hub.docker.com and create an account if you do not already have one.

 For this lab we will be using the docker hub as our central registry.
 Docker hub is a free service to store publicly available images, or you can pay to store private images.
 Go to the [DockerHub](https://hub.docker.com) website and create a free account.